Heywood Central F.C.: Lancashire League

-In 1888-89, the club was a founder member of the Lancashire League.
+In 1889-90, the club was a founder member of the Lancashire League, alongside town rivals Heywood.
 The club was initially successful, finishing third in its first two seasons.
-The club was also a regular entrant of the Lancashire Senior Cup but never got past the first round.
+The club also entered the Lancashire Senior Cup from 1891–92 to 1894–95 but never got past the first round.

+The club lost £100 over the 1890–91 season, with Heywood losing £70, and in the summer of 1891 there were discussions as to amalgamating Heywood and Central.
+Despite misgivings that club rivalries could make such an agreement impossible, a "merger" was agreed on 1 December 1891, although it was in substance a takeover of Heywood by Central, as the resulting club retained the Central name and played at the Central ground.

-The increase in professionalism, the augmentation of the Football League, and the marginalization of the Lancashire League all contributed to a financial crisis for the club.
+Despite this merger, the increase in professionalism, the augmentation of the Football League, and the marginalization of the Lancashire League all contributed to a financial crisis for the club.
 In December 1893 the club was forced to release "three of their most expensive men".
-The result was the club dropped from mid-table in the Lancashire League in 1892-93 to bottom but one in 1893-94 and bottom in 1894-95.
-The club therefore resigned from the league at the end of the season.
+The result was the club dropped from mid-table in the Lancashire League in 1892-93 to bottom but one in 1893–94 and bottom in 1894–95.

-The liquidation of the club was announced in January 1896.
+The club therefore resigned from the league at the end of the season and the liquidation of the club was announced in January 1896.
 The club had debts of £550, and offered creditors a dividend of 1s 6d in the £, or a 7.5% return.

 In 1900, the Hooley Bridge club changed its name to Heywood Central, but it had no link with the original club.